elkadirianas/push_swap/README.md

 #### Introduction
-`push_swap` is a project repository primarily written in C, with a small portion using Makefile.
+`push_swap` is a project  primarily written in C, with a small portion using Makefile.
 This repository contains an implementation of a sorting algorithm project.
 This project is part of the 42 curriculum.

 #### Installation
 To install and run this project, follow these steps: